 Remember, just because you received the restricted stock units as shares of stock doesn’t mean you need to keep the shares.
 In our restricted stock scenario above, you earned $75,000 when the shares vested (compensation for your time), which was paid to you in company stock.

 But what if that $75,000 were paid to you in cash instead?
 If it were, would you immediately use $75,000 to buy company stock?

-If you feel this way, it may make sense to incorporate this feeling in to a liquidation strategy for your restricted stock units.
-You may also want to consider other factors too, because to be fair, the complexities, rules, and opportunities of RSUs go beyond the scope of this article.
+If you feel this way, it may make sense to incorporate this feeling into a liquidation strategy for your restricted stock units.
+You may also want to consider other factors, too, because to be fair, the complexities, rules, and opportunities of RSUs go beyond the scope of this article.

 *Diversification does not guarantee a profit or protect against a loss.

-projections or other information regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results and are not guarantees of future results.
+Projections or other information regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results and are not guarantees of future results.
 None of the information in this document should be considered as tax advice.
 You should consult your tax advisor for information concerning your individual situation.
 Tax services are not offered through, or supervised by, The Lincoln Investment Companies.